radargun/radargun/docs/benchmark_configuration/reporter_csv.md

 #### Properties
 * **targetDir**		- Directory into which will be report files written.
 Default is `results/csv`.
-* **ignore**		- List of indexes of slaves whose results will be ignored.
+* **ignore**		- List of indexes of workers whose results will be ignored.
 Default is none.
 * **separator**		- Separator of columns in the CSV file.
 Default is ','
 * **computeTotal**	- Compute aggregated statistics from all nodes.
 Default is true
 * **percentiles**	- List of percentiles to compute response times at.
 Default is 95% and 99%.